Newton Aycliffe

 Newton Aycliffe is a town in County Durham, England.
-Founded in 1947 under the New Towns Act of 1946, the town sits about five miles to the north of Darlington and ten miles to the south of Durham.
+Founded in 1947 under the New Towns Act of 1946, the town is 5 miles to the north of Darlington and 10 miles to the south of Durham.
+It is the oldest new town in the north of England.
 Together with the bordering Aycliffe Village (to the south) and the north part of School Aycliffe (to the west), it forms the civil parish of Great Aycliffe.
-The population of the town at the time of the 2011 census was 26,633.
+The population of the town at the time of the 2021 census was 26,415.

 History

 Anglo-Saxons

 Prior to the Newtown development, Aycliffe (originally 'Acley') was the site of an Anglo-Saxon settlement.
 The name Acley came from the Old English words: 'Ac', meaning oak, and 'ley', meaning 'a clearing'.
 Aycliffe was the location of a church synods in AD 782 and AD 789.
 Another old name was 'Yacley'.
 The town's motto is Latin for "Not the Least, but the Greatest we seek".